SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/Properties.md

 whether the number was adjusted --- so it exposes that Boolean value as its projected value.
-A wrapper that needs to expose more information can return an instance of some other data type, or it can return `self` to expose the instance of the wrapper as its projected value.
+A wrapper that needs to expose more information can return an instance of some other type, or it can return `self` to expose the instance of the wrapper as its projected value.